andrewcharlesjones/pcpca/README.md

 Models and algorithms for probabilistic contrastive principal component analysis (PCPCA).

-Given a pxn matrix X of foreground samples and a pxm matrix Y of background samples, PCPCA can be fit as follows.
+Given a p by n matrix X of foreground samples and a p by m matrix Y of background samples, PCPCA can be fit as follows.

 ```python
 pcpca = PCPCA(pcpca = PCPCA(gamma=0.7, n_components=2)